|

 Haversacks

-- copied from a British original in the private collection of J.Craig
+- copied from a British original formerly in the private collection of J.Craig

 Nannos, and made from unbleached Osnaburg linen, 16 ¾" wide